arghanath007/Data-Structure-and-Algorithms/Gates/Unacademy Learning/Compiler_Design/CD.md

 III) Semantic actions will be placed on right hand side of the production at the right most place.

+* It means that after the production only semantic action is there.

 ![image](https://github.com/arghanath007/Data-Structure-and-Algorithms/assets/54589605/a1bd24e6-8012-498a-bd97-04579e4021b2)

 * Attribute means compulsory dot(.) required.
 To access attribute dot(.) required.